tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ## 1 - Project Setup

-This section guides you through setting up your project locally.
+This section guides you through local project setup.
+Use your local machine for development and debugging, reserving the cluster primarily for training and minor configurations.

 ### Create your Git Repository from the Template